 Beginning Start by saying what happened in the beginning.
 Middle Say what happened in the middle of the story.
-Next Say what happened next.
-My own story End How did the story end?
+My own story Next Say what happened next.
+End How did the story end?
 Then fill in the following mind map.
 Who are the characters?
 What is the setting?
-Where does the story happen?
+Where does the story happen? · What will you write about?
 What happens?
-What will you write about?
 How did it end?
 What was interesting about it?